Ancient Japan - Historical Temples and Traditional Architecture

 In the Footsteps of Pilgrims

-We will walk the Kumano Kodo – an ancient pilgrimage route where emperors, monks, and travellers sought purification and meaning.
-This is not just a journey but a moving ritual – through forests, mountains, and small shrines where silence speaks louder than words.
+We will walk along the Kumano Kodo – an ancient pilgrimage route that emperors, monks, and travellers have traversed in search of purification and meaning.
+This is not merely a trek, but a ritual in motion – through forests, mountains, and small sanctuaries where silence speaks louder than words.

-There will be fatigue, there will be mud, and long hours of walking, but it is there that Japan reveals its most authentic self.
+There will be fatigue, mud, and long hours of walking, but it is there that Japan reveals its truest self.

 ISLANDS AND MOVEMENT